mfmotta/cuda_slurm_docker/README.md

 </li>

 <li>
-After restarting, verify that the NVIDIA runtime is properly configured by running:
+After restarting, verify that the NVIDIA runtime is properly configured:

 ```
 sudo docker info